E-ACT Modern Slavery Statement 2022 – 2023

 Due to the geographical spread of our academies, each academy Designated Safeguarding Lead is required to understand the local safeguarding context.
 This is included within the policy for each academy and published on each academy website.

 Throughout the year the annual safeguarding training plan across the Trust includes a detailed focus upon on early identification of those at risk of exploitation and training to help all staff know what to do if they become aware of any potential risks.
 We are fully satisfied that through our robust safeguarding training that staff could identify and act appropriately for at risk pupils, staff, and contractors.

 To date, no referrals have been made in relation to modern slavery.
-Since the date of issue of our previous Modern Slavery Statement approved by the Board of Trustees in February 2021, there have been 9 referrals made for child sexual exploitation.
+Since the date of issue of our previous Modern Slavery Statement approved by the Board of Trustees in the academic year 2021-22, there have been 105 referrals made for child sexual exploitation.

 Approved by the Board of Trustees on 15 December 2022